Justin-Coughlin/air_pollution_effects_trees/README.md

 """
 #### README.md ####
+Any questions pertaining to the scripts and/or study can be directed to the following:
+Author: Justin G. Coughlin, M.S.
+Email: justin.coughlin828@gmail.com

 Purpose of scripts: These scripts are intended to be used for the analysis of the effects of air pollution (nitrogen and sulfur deposition) on 94 different prevalent tree species found across the